 These are really the hardest parts.
 And though I whine and complain all the time there’s really no greater moment than when I hold my son (well, when I hold him and he’s not crying).
 I love having him and being a dad.
 I just wish he would learn a more efficient way of communicating (or at least a quieter one).

-I can’t wait ’til Jose goes camping or understands football (not soccer).
+I can’t wait ’til my son goes camping or understands football (not soccer).
 Have a comment?
 Leave it below or send me an e-mail at firstname.lastname@example.org.